bootphon/torchdtw/benchmark/README.md

 # DTW benchmark

 Small benchmark to compare various exact DTW implementations.
+We verify that all outputs are identical.
-Submit a PR if you want to add another one!
+Submit a PR if you want to add another implementation!

 Available implementations:
 - PyTorch naive: inefficient PyTorch implementation without any parallelization.